microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/offershiftrequest.md

 ---
 title: "offerShiftRequest resource type"
-description: "Represents type of shift request to offer a shift to another user in the team."
+description: "Represents a request to offer a shift to another user in the team."
 localization_priority: Normal
 author: "akumar39"
 ms.prod: "microsoft-teams"